computersarecool/dotfiles/README.md

 # dotfiles
-*A set of files to configure a Ubuntu Linux machine how I like it.*
+*A set of files to configure a Ubuntu Linux machine how I like it*

  This is tested on the Amazon AWS Ubuntu 16.04 AMI.
 For added convenience Amazon AWS AMI ID `ami-0188d261` is based off this repo.